-Road ID Segment Mile/ Station or Point Label Bridge Length (ft.) or Culvert Diameter (in.)
-Structure Type AS 41.17.950 Stream Classification ADF&G AWC Number Duration of crossing structure in place
+Road ID Segment Mile/ Station Bridge Length (ft.) or Culvert Diameter (in.)
+AS 41.17.950 Stream Classification ADF&G AWC Number Duration of crossing structure in place

 D. Road Closure

 Roads constructed for the timber sale that are left open will be subject to maintenance standards under 11 AAC 95.
 315. Otherwise, roads constructed for the timber sale will be closed, subject to standards under 11 AAC 95.320.